gregoryjscott/Simpler/README.md

 1. [Create a Task class] (#creating_tasks).
 2. [Instantiate the Task] (#instantiating_tasks) using the Task.New() method.
+3. Execute the task.

 Simpler also provides other functionality:

 - From within a Task, [execute other Tasks (sub-tasks)] (#injecting-sub-tasks)
+- When testing a Task with sub-tasks, isolate the Task logic by [mocking the sub-tasks] (#mocking)
+- [Perform actions before or after execute] (#eventsattribute), which is especially useful for addressing cross-cutting concerns such as logging

-> add more in here about doing other things
+> add more in here about doing other things—stats and name

 ###<a name="creating_tasks"></a>Creating Tasks